 Mental health matters for attracting and retaining staff

-While most employers wouldn’t think twice about allowing an employee with a broken leg to work from home, or scheduling time off for an employee to recover from an operation, businesses don’t always have the same understanding when it comes to mental health.
-Yet our recent research has revealed that if you want to attract and retain committed employees, their mental health needs to be a priority within the workplace.
+While mental health has finally made its way on to the national agenda, it is still a relatively new issue within the context of the workplace.
+So, whilst many employers wouldn’t think twice about allowing an employee with a broken leg to work from home, or take time off to recover from an operation, the same understanding isn’t always there when it comes to mental health.

-Our Mental Health in the Workplace Report revealed that despite seven in ten employees having suffered from a condition relating to mental health, over half of employees surveyed said their employee doesn’t have an official mental health or wellbeing policy (27.9%) or don’t know if they do (26.1%).
-And less than a quarter (23.8%) said their company regularly engages with them on issues of mental health.
+We surveyed over 1,000 employees and used our findings to create an employer’s guide to Mental Health in the Workplace.
+We discovered that despite seven in ten employees having suffered with a condition related to mental health, only 23.8% of employees said their company regularly engages with them on the issue of mental health.

 “As the years have gone by, people discuss it [mental health] more, especially the younger generation.”